itcarroll/basic-R-lesson/docs/_slides/flow.md

 ## Flow Control

+A generic term for causing the interpreter to repeat or skip certain lines, using concepts like "for loops" and conditionals.

 The R interpreter's "focus" flows through a script (or any section of code you run) line by line.
 Without additional instruction, every line is processed from the top to bottom.
-"Flow control" is the generic term for causing the interpreter to repeat or skip certain lines, using concepts like "for loops" and "if/else conditionals".
+Flow control refers mostly to the two main ways of directing the interpreter's focus, via loops and conditions.

 ===